ajeetraina/dhi-sample-demos/clickhouse-metrics-exporter/guides/guides.md

 ## Prerequisites

-Before you can use any Docker Hardened Image, you must mirror the following image repositories from the catalog (`dhi-clickhouse-operator`, `dhi-clickhouse-server` and `dhi-clickhouse-metrics-exporter`) to your organization.
+Before you can use any Docker Hardened Image, you must mirror the image repositories (**dhi-clickhouse-operator** ,**dhi-clickhouse-metrics-exporter**)  from the catalog to your organization.
 To mirror the repository, select either **Mirror to repository** or
 **View in repository > Mirror to repository**, and then follow the on-screen instructions.